Traveloka: Expansion (2014–2019)

-Pandemic (2020–2022)
+COVID-19 pandemic (2020–2022)

 The coronavirus pandemic in 2020 led to a surge in refund and rescheduling requests as well as substantial reimbursements.
 With flight bookings dropping to essentially zero due to travel restrictions, in April 2020, Traveloka laid off 100 staff members, and over the next half-year, refunded around 150,000 flight tickets equating to $100 million.
 In response to the situation at large, the company introduced flexible booking options, including its "Buy Now, Stay Later" option, bundling flights with COVID-19 tests, and expanding its "online experiences" with features such as cooking classes.
 It also launched the Traveloka Clean Partners campaign to align with government health and safety measures and facilitated vaccination bookings for over 600,000 people.
 Demand for travel accommodation was recovering by October 2020, according to Traveloka, and by the end of the year, the company's travel business had returned to profitability.

 After reports in February 2021 that Traveloka was considering an SPAC merger in the United States, the company halted discussions of an initial public offering with Bridgetown Holdings in September 2021.
 In 2021, Fast Company named Traveloka one of its 100 Best Workplaces for Innovators in the international category.
 In January 2022, Traveloka was valued at $3 billion.
 The company streamlined its operations in 2022, discontinuing pandemic-specific ventures such as Traveloka Mart and Traveloka Eats.

 Recent (2023-2025)

-A 2023 PricewaterhouseCoopers study estimated that Traveloka had contributed USD$10 billion in Gross Value Added to Indonesia's economy between 2019 and 2022.
+A 2023 PricewaterhouseCoopers study estimated that Traveloka had contributed USD10 billion in Gross Value Added to Indonesia's economy between 2019 and 2022.
 That included $4.5 billion from tourism, or 2.7% of the sector's GDP.
 In 2023, the company added a carbon offset option and a "sustainable tourism" filter to its app.
 Traveloka partnered with Disney Cruise Line in 2024, and by 2025, it had expanded operations into Australia and Japan.
 The app is regarded as functionally similar to Expedia.